james-lemon/Mr-Genetics/COMMANDS-SCOREBOARD.md

  - `!scunload` - Unloads the current scoreboard config
  - `!scdisplayname <name...>` - Sets a scoreboard's display name
  - `!scdescription <desc...>` - Sets a scoreboard's description
- - `!scoreboard` - Sends the scoreboard message to the current channel - Any new fields, scores, etc will be edited into this new message!
+ - `!scoreboard` - Sends the scoreboard messages to the current channel - Any new fields, scores, etc will be edited into this new message!

+---

+### Division commands

+- `!scnewdiv <"name"> (description)` - Creates a new scoreboard division
+- `!scremovediv <"name">` - Removes an existing scoreboard division
+- `!scdivdescription <"name"> <description>` - Sets a division's description

 ---

 ### Field commands